 Covered contracts that are entered into, renewed, or extended on or after January 30, 2022, will generally be subject to the minimum wage rate of $15 per hour established by Executive Order 14026.

 Some employees are exempt from federal minimum wage requirements, such as those who are not protected by the Fair Labor Standards Act.
 Tipped employees such as restaurant servers, for example, can be paid at a lower rate than minimum wage.

 State Minimum Wage Rates

 Some states set a minimum wage rate that is higher than the federal minimum.
-As of April 2021, 29 states and D.C. have a minimum wage higher than the federal minimum wage, including Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, Ohio, Oregon, Rhode Island, South Dakota, Vermont, Washington, Washington D.C., and West Virginia.
+As of August 2021, 29 states and D.C. have a minimum wage higher than the federal minimum wage, including Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, Ohio, Oregon, Rhode Island, South Dakota, Vermont, Virginia, Washington, Washington D.C., and West Virginia.

 - Many states have minimum wage rates higher than the federal minimum.